This and That and That

 “No problem,” said the cashier.
 “Give me the things that are hers, and I’ll put them on the side in a couple of boxes here.”

-“Okay,” said Evan, wondering how the woman would know that her items were with the cashier, or even which cashier. there were so many.
+“Okay,” said Evan, wondering how the woman would know that her items were with the cashier, or even which cashier.
+There were so many.

 The cashier rang up the total.